Adversarial Patterns: Building Robust Android Malware Classifiers: Understanding adversarial attacks

 Equation \ref{eqn:linearAdver} shows that adding an adversarial perturbation of $\delta$ increases the activation of the model by $\theta^{T}\delta$.
 If the input is high-dimensional, a slight input perturbation can create a large perturbation in output.

-However, Tanay et al.\cite{tanay2016boundary} argued that this linear view of neural network poses several limitations primarily because the behavior of a neural network and a linear classifier is different.
-They verified that activation function in the neural network units does not grow linearly, as explained in \cite{goodfellow2015explaining} by finding adversarial examples that resist adversarial perturbation in a linear classifier.
+However, Tanay et al.\cite{tanay2016boundary} argued that this linear view of neural networks poses several limitations primarily because the behavior of a neural network and a linear classifier is different.
+They verified that the activation function in the neural network units does not grow linearly, as explained in \cite{goodfellow2015explaining} by finding adversarial examples that resist adversarial perturbation in a linear classifier.
 Instead, they propose that adversarial examples exist when the class boundary lies close to data.
-Because of this, modification of points from the data manifold towards the boundary will cause the data to mis-classify.
+Because of this, modification of points from the data manifold towards the boundary will cause the data to misclassify.
 Overfitting could be the rationale behind this behavior, and they argued that proper regularization could address this phenomenon.

-The previously mentioned hypothesis treats the adversarial behavior of the neural network as a separate goal independent from the network's goal of accuracy.
-They argued that adversarial behavior of a classifier can be tackled with regularization or input (or, output) pre-processing (or, post-processing) \cite{szegedyintriguing, goodfellow2015explaining, tanay2016boundary}.
-However, recent work by Ilyas et al. \cite{ilyas2019adversarial} claimed that adversarial vulnerability is the result of the model sensitivity towards features generalization.
+Feinman et al. \cite{feinman2017detecting} based their detection of adversarial examples on the assumption that adversarial samples do not lie on the true data manifold and pose three different settings where adversarial samples could exist.
+As demonstrated in Figure \ref{fig_positionadversarial}, an adversarial sample $x^*$ is produced by moving a malware sample $x$ away from its data manifold (represented in blue) and across the decision boundary (dashed line).
+There are three possibilities for the position of such an adversarial sample: (a) $x^*$ is far from the data manifold of benign samples (represented in red). (b) the input space has low probability pockets, and adversarial sample $x^*$ falls into such pockets. (c) the adversarial sample $x^*$ lies near the decision boundary close to both the data manifolds.
+Recent work by Ilyas et al. \cite{ilyas2019adversarial} claimed that adversarial vulnerability is the result of the model's sensitivity toward feature generalization.
 They argued that classifiers train to maximize accuracy regardless of the features they use.
 Because of this, the model tends to rely on `non-robust' features for making decisions allowing possibilities of adversarial perturbations.
 This hypothesis also explains the presence of adversarial transferability.

-Though the verdict is yet not unanimous in explaining the cause behind adversarial vulnerability, this new hypothesis on adversarial vulnerability being the intrinsic property of data and result of our goal for generalization has paved the way for new research in building defenses \cite{zhang2019defense, kim2020adversarial}.
+Though the verdict is yet not unanimous in explaining the cause behind adversarial vulnerability, this new hypothesis on adversarial vulnerability being the intrinsic property of data and the result of our goal for generalization has paved the way for new research in building defenses \cite{zhang2019defense, kim2020adversarial}.